Michigan Supreme Court orders abortion rights initiative to appear on November ballot - KRDO

 Justice Brian Zahra also dissented, saying he wished the court had heard oral arguments on the issue.
 He also called on the legislature to amend Michigan’s election law so that the board would be required to certify the ballot at least six weeks before the ballot needs to be finalized.

+Michigan Republicans blasted the decision, along with another on a voting rights ballot proposal.
+“Despite the court ruling, these measures remain too extreme for Michigan, and we are certain they will be handily defeated at the ballot box in November,” Elizabeth Giannone, deputy communications director for the state party, said in a statement Thursday evening.

-Michigan Secretary of State Jocelyn Benson, a Democrat, on Thursday said the ruling underscores “that the role of the Board of State Canvassers under law is to affirm the will of the voters.”
+Earlier Thursday, Michigan Secretary of State Jocelyn Benson, a Democrat, said the ruling underscores “that the role of the Board of State Canvassers under law is to affirm the will of the voters.”

 “I am grateful to the court for affirming this and hope the board now resumes its longstanding practice of working within its authority under Michigan law,” she wrote on Twitter.